Jycreyn/bunkerweb-templates/CONTRIBUTING.md

 Before submitting, double-check the following:

+- [ ] I installed the pre-commit hooks and ran `pre-commit run --all-files`.
 - [ ] My branch builds or validates locally (where applicable).
 - [ ] The template follows the documented folder structure and naming conventions.
 - [ ] `template.json` is valid and references only files included in the template directory.